Skip Global navigation and goto content

 Contact: Florida Health

 The Florida Department of Health partners with DCF in seeking to prevent and reduce substance abuse and its negative effects on health.
-Providing this website is one of many ways we hope to educate the public and health care providers.

 Treatment and Referral Services